jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 glVertexAttribPointer(4, 3, GL_FLOAT, GL_FALSE, 0, (void*)0);
 ```

-These are essentially the same as what we've done previously for the vertices, texture co-ordinates and normal vectors.
+These are essentially the same as what we've done previously for the vertices, texture coordinates and normal vectors.
 Note that the tangent and bitangent buffers are bound to attributes 3 and 4 respectively.

 ---